Dillpickl12/APP-Manager/README.md

+App-Manager

+A lightweight and user-friendly application manager for Linux-based systems.
+Manage your installed applications with ease using an interactive GUI or manual commands.
 Prerequisites

 Before you begin, ensure the following:

-You are using a Linux-based OS (Ubuntu/Debian recommended).
+    Linux-based OS: The script is designed for Linux systems (Ubuntu/Debian recommended).
-The script is written in Bash, so Bash should be installed (this is the default shell for most Linux distributions).
+    Bash: The script runs in Bash (default shell for most Linux distributions).
-Git is installed on your system (to clone the repository).
+    Git: Ensure Git is installed on your system (sudo apt-get install git).
+    Zenity: The script uses Zenity for GUI dialogs.
+Install it with:

+    sudo apt-get install zenity

+Installation Steps
 Step 1: Create a bin Directory in Your Home Folder

-To ensure you can run the App-Manager script from anywhere on your system, create a bin directory in your home folder.
+To run the App-Manager script globally, create a bin directory in your home folder:

-Open a terminal and run the following commands:

-First

-    sudo apt-get install zenity

-Then

     mkdir ~/bin
     cd ~/bin

-This will create a bin folder in your home directory and navigate into it.
 Step 2: Clone the Repository

-Next, you need to clone the App-Manager repository into the bin folder.
-Run the following command:
+Clone the App-Manager repository into the bin directory:

     git clone https://github.com/Dillrex/APP-Manager.git

-This will clone the repository into the ~/bin/APP-Manager directory.
+This will create the ~/bin/APP-Manager folder containing the script.
 Step 3: Make the Script Executable

-After cloning the repository, navigate to the APP-Manager folder and make the script executable.
-Run the following commands:
+Navigate into the APP-Manager folder and give the script execution permissions:

     cd APP-Manager
     chmod +x app-manager

-This gives execution permissions to the app-manager script, allowing you to run it from the terminal.
-Step 4: Edit .bashrc to Run the Script from Anywhere
+Step 4: Edit .bashrc to Add the Script to PATH

-To be able to run the App-Manager script from anywhere, you need to add its location to your system's PATH.
-This is done by editing the .bashrc file.
+To run the script from anywhere, add its location to your system's PATH by editing the .bashrc file:

-Open the .bashrc file in a text editor:
+    Open .bashrc in a text editor:

 nano ~/.bashrc

-Add the following line at the end of the .bashrc file:
+Add the following line at the end of the file:

     export PATH="$HOME/bin/APP-Manager:$PATH"

-This adds the APP-Manager folder to your system's PATH, enabling you to run the app-manager script from anywhere.

-Save the file and exit the text editor:
+    Save and exit:
         Press Ctrl + X to exit.
         Press Y to confirm changes.
         Press Enter to save the file.

 Step 5: Apply the Changes

-To apply the changes made to .bashrc, run the following command:
+Reload .bashrc to apply the changes:

     source ~/.bashrc

-This will reload the .bashrc file and apply the changes.
 Step 6: Run the Script

-Now, you can run the App-Manager script from anywhere by simply typing:
+You can now run the App-Manager script from anywhere:

     app-manager <command> [arguments]

+For help and available commands:

-    app-manager help (To list all commands)
+    app-manager help

 For example, to list installed apps:

-    app-manager listapps
+    app-manager i

 Optional: Verify the Installation

-To ensure everything is working correctly, you can run:
+To verify the script is installed correctly, run:

 which app-manager

-This should return the path to the app-manager script, indicating it's correctly set up and available globally.
+This should return the path to the script, e.g., ~/bin/APP-Manager/app-manager.
 Troubleshooting

-If you encounter any issues:
+1. Permission Denied

-Permission Denied: Ensure that the script has the correct executable permissions by running:
+Ensure the script has the correct executable permissions:

     chmod +x ~/bin/APP-Manager/app-manager

+2. Command Not Found

-Command Not Found: If the app-manager command is not found, make sure the line added to .bashrc is correct, and run:
+If the app-manager command is not found, verify the PATH setup:

+confirm the line in .bashrc:

+export PATH="$HOME/bin/APP-Manager:$PATH"

+Reload .bashrc:

     source ~/.bashrc